Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 CRO approves frozen snapshot; RoI submission package generated

 CRO reviews concentration risk, approves the snapshot, and freezes it.
-The platform generates a signed-ZIP submission package per Commission Implementing Regulation 2024/2956 — ready for the competent authority.
+The platform generates a structured ZIP package per Commission Implementing Regulation 2024/2956 — for internal review and preparation of regulatory submission under applicable competent-authority instructions.
 Full audit trail preserved.

 Snapshot Freeze CRO Approval Signed-ZIP Submission Package